vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 The SLA required for the VTEX payments team to carry out the homologation is 30 days.

+> ⚠️ VTEX Antifraud provider protocol supports payment transactions carried out using credit, debit, and gift cards.
+If you want to allow gift card payment transactions in your anti-fraud provider, set the `allowAntifraudOnGiftCard` field to `true` in the manifest.

 ## VTEX Credentials

 When calling `CallbackURL`, you must specify the authentication headers, which in VTEX are **X-VTEX-API-AppKey** and **X-VTEX-API-AppToken**.
 You can find these credentials in VTEX License Manager.
 These credentials are used by the Anti-fraud Provider only.